OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Task.md

 !!! info "Hint"

-    The “Automatically assign reviewer” button is not deactivated after an assignment has been made and is still available.
+    The "Automatically assign reviewer" button is not deactivated after an assignment has been made and is still available.
 The reason for this is that participants can still be added later or someone has received an extension.